uselagoon/lagoon/docs/using_lagoon/docker_images/nginx.md

 ### Basic Authentication

-If you want to protect your site via basic authentication, you can do this by defining the environment variables `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` within your `.lagoon.env.environment` files.
-For further explanation on how to set up Environment Variables on Lagoon, [check here](../../using-lagoon-advanced/environment-variables.md).
+If you want to protect your site via basic authentication, you can do this by defining the environment variables `BASIC_AUTH`, `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD`.
+For further explanation on how to set up Environment Variables on Lagoon, [see the documentation page](../../../using_lagoon/environment_variables/).

 ## Environment Variables